 You can stretch your fasting window as you become more comfortable with IF, and eventually get to an 18/6 or 20/4 approach.

 A more advanced approach to fasting involves not eating for 24-36 hours several times per week.

-The most common method is to fast for a 24-hour period, eat normally for 24 hours and then returning to another full-day fast.
+The most common method is to fast for 24 hours, eat normally for 24 hours, and then returning to another full-day fast.

-There are several myths about the effect of intermittent fasting on muscle growth and breakdown.
-Here are the two most common misconceptions:
+There are several myths about the effects of intermittent fasting on muscle growth and breakdown.
+Here are the two most common misconceptions.